zhaohuiwang/zwtools/README.md

   3. ```sh
      make --file=init_pyproject_poetry_make project-name="demo-project" init-project
      ```
   4. To create a nested shell and activate the virtual environment with `poetry shell`. `deactivate` to deactivate the virtual environment without leaving the shell, and `exit` to deactivate and exit this new shell.
 Alternatively, to avoid creating a new shell, you can manually activate the virtual environment by running `source $(poetry env info --path)/bin/activate`, `deactivate` to deactivate the venv.
-See [Poetry Activating the virtual environment] (https://python-poetry.org/docs/basic-usage/) for details.
+See [Poetry: Activating the virtual environment](https://python-poetry.org/docs/basic-usage/) for details.
 If you are using VS Code, see [Python environments in VS Code](https://code.visualstudio.com/docs/python/environments).
 #### _B.
 Python `venv` module: Use the [`init_pyproject_pythonvenv`](https://github.com/zhaohuiwang/zwtools/blob/main/toolbox/init-pyproject-pythonvenv) to initiate your python project (not active)_
 <p align="right">(<a href="#readme-top">back to top</a>)</p>